ikr/estimates-template/README.md

     $ npm install

-Edit the header and footer HTML in the `./index.jsx`.
+Edit the header and footer HTML in the `./index.js`.

 Rename `./stories/one` and `./stories/two` into something relevant to your problem domain, and register the new names in the `./content.js` file.
 Go edit the Markdown in the `./stories/*/narrative.md` files; put your implementation tasks, with the estimation ranges (in hours) into the `./stories/*/tasks.json` files.

 Then, by analogy, add more `./stories/*` directories.
-Place all the image files into the `./build` directory.
+Place all the image files into the `./www` directory.

 When done, build the interactive estimation document.

     $ npm run build

-Now it can be Web-published, with the `./build/index.html` as the entry point.
+Now it can be Web-published, with the `./www/index.html` as the entry point.
 Here's a sample Nginx configuration snippet

     location /estimates-foobar/ {
-        alias /var/www/example.com/estimates-foobar/build/;
+        alias /var/www/example.com/estimates-foobar/www/;
     }

 defining the `http://example.com/estimates-foobar/` route.

+There's also a `watch` script, that can auto-build the estimation document every time you change it.
+That's quite useful for the active user stories writing and estimation phase.

+    $ npm run watch

+Please note that `watch` doesn't minify the output JavaScript bundle, and thus isn't suitable for production use.